-Moreover, the COVID-19 pandemic has been and will continue to cause a series of bankruptcy cases in each country, as well as globally; This leads to a reduction in social aggregate demand and an increase in unemployment, putting strong pressure on the work of ensuring security, income, and employment at both national and international scales

-However, it should also be seen objectively, the COVID -19 pandemic also brings new and clearer perspectives on development opportunities.
-For example, during the COVID -19 epidemic and social disparity, online meetings, learning, and seminars flourished at different scales and levels, demonstrating the potential of the internet not yet fully exploited ever.
-For example, the National Assembly of Vietnam has had pioneering online sessions; The United Nations General Assembly held the first online meeting in history on June 2020 - a time when the epidemic was still unpredictable and complicated; or Inter-Parliamentary ASEAN Assembly meeting online in September 2020.
+Moreover, the COVID-19 pandemic has been and will continue to cause a series of bankruptcy cases in each country, as well as globally; This leads to a reduction in social aggregate demand and an increase in unemployment, putting strong pressure on the work of ensuring security, income, and employment at both national and international scales example, during the COVID -19 epidemic and social disparity, online meetings, learning, and seminars flourished at different scales and levels, demonstrating the potential of the internet not yet fully exploited ever.
+For example, the National Assembly of Vietnam has had pioneering online sessions; The United Nations General Assembly held the first online meeting in history on June 2020 - a time when the epidemic was still unpredictable and complicated; or the ASEAN Inter-Parliamentary Assembly meeting online in September 2020.
 Many schools at all levels, many meetings at home and abroad conducted online.
 This saves money and reduces travel time for everyone.
 However, along with that, institutions also need to change to respond to the digital transition.